harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 during which I was also a Research Affiliate at the
 <a href="https://rim.math.snu.ac.kr/" style="font-weight:400; text-decoration:none;">
 Research Institute of Mathematics, Seoul National University (RIM SNU)</a>.
-Prior to that, I studied Electrical and Electronic Engineering at
+Prior to that, I completed my undergraduate studies in Electrical and Electronic Engineering at
 <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="font-weight:400; text-decoration:none;">
 Yonsei University</a>
 on a full scholarship from the